 If you have pain caused by inflammation in your joints—you may want to look at your sugar intake.
 Because sugar is inflammatory, it may be worsening existing joint pain.
-Log your food for a week and review it with a registered dietitian to understand if limiting sugar intake may help alleviate some joint pain.
+Log your food for a week and review it with a registered dietitian to understand if limiting sugar intake may help ease your joint pain.

 Sugar & Your Skin

-While the link between acne and sugar and acne is indirect—if you have existing acne, the inflammatory properties of sugar can worsen acne.
-In addition, excess sugar can lead to sagging skin because of its effect on collagen production.
+The link between acne and sugar is indirect.
+But if you have existing acne, the inflammatory properties of sugar could worsen your acne.
+Also, excess sugar can lead to sagging skin because of its effect on collagen production.
 So skipping dessert will help your waistline and help ward off sagging skin.

 Sugar & Your Liver

 While most people associate drinking too much alcohol with liver problems, sugar can be equally as harmful to the liver.
 Excess calories and sugar can lead to non-alcoholic fatty liver disease.5